bitcraze/crazyflie-lib-python/docs/user-guides/python_api.md

     crazyflie.close_link()
 ```

-## Sending control commands
+## Sending control setpoints

-The control commands are not implemented as parameters, instead they
+The control setpoints are not implemented as parameters, instead they
 have a special API.

 ``` {.python}